 Ideally, your positioning message will focus on the one attribute of your services that is most important to the segment of the market you want to serve.
 Also, it’s best if your positioning message satisfies an emotional need.
 Rational needs are OK, but not as powerful.

-One catch.
-It’s easy to make a bold claim in a positioning message, but more difficult to prove it.
+One catch: It’s easy to make a bold claim in a positioning message, but more difficult to prove it.
 When creating your positioning message, we recommend simultaneously creating a list of reasons why your positioning message is true.
-For example, Capital One introduced the no telemarketing and flexible payment date features to support it’s “no hassles” claim.

 5. Create a powerful marketing campaign.